side table belongs to a tradition of virtuosity and highly skilled carving that

 spanned more than a century, beginning in the late 18th century, as part of the

-revival of interest in Gothic and Renaissance style.
+revival of interest in Medieval and Renaissance styles.
 And while we feature several tables labeled "Louis

 XIII" for their use of torsades ("barley twists") they are more